 5. Castlevania II: Simon's Quest

-I'd start with something sacrilegious, and share that I was bored by Castlevania II: Simon’s Quest.
+I'll start with something sacrilegious.
+I was utterly bored by Castlevania II: Simon’s Quest.

 Yes, the NES classic title.
 The one in which Simon Belmont got all sickly and cursed, and spent his supposed final days wandering about the East European countryside searching for body parts.

-Now, I know Simon’s Quest is regularly included in lists of top NES games.
-And in terms of game design and mechanics, it was undoubtedly an early effort by Konami at open-world exploration and gaming.
+Now, I know Simon’s Quest regularly appears in lists of top NES games.
+In terms of game design and mechanics, it was undoubtedly an early effort by Konami at open-world exploration too.

 4. Castlevania: Dawn of Sorrow